VernierST/godirect-examples/python/readme.md

 - Web VPython allows coding in Python with no installation required!
 - Includes support for Chromebooks, Windows® 10, macOS®, and Linux (including Raspberry Pi)

-Note that we also have a [Getting Started with Vernier LabQuest® and Python](https://github.com/VernierST/labquest-examples) guide for using Vernier LabQuest sensors with Python.
+Note that we also have a [Getting Started with Vernier LabQuest® and Python](https://github.com/VernierST/labquest-examples) guide for using Python with Vernier LabQuest connecting our wired, BTA and BTD LabQuest sensors, with our Digital Control Unit (DCU-BTD) for controlling motors and other output devices, and with off-the-shelf or custom-built sensors.

 This guide contains the following topics: